-It’s well-known that the first step to achieving power over a nation and its people is through controlling the narrative.
-This fact has been clearly illustrated throughout history.
+It’s well-known that the first step to achieving power over a nation and its people is through gaining control of the narrative.
+This has been clearly illustrated throughout history.
 When the Polish-Lithuanian Insurrection of 1863 happened, the Russian Imperial government sought to dominate the Lithuanian population.

 They began by abolishing their rights to freedom of belief.
 Their target was the Roman Catholic Church.
 The Russian regime’s ultimate goal was to uproot and alienate the Lithuanian people from their traditions.
 In 1864, the Governor-General of Lithuania, Mikhail Muravyov, prohibited the use of Latin Lithuanian language textbooks.
 Two years later, the Lithuanian press was banned.

 Alexander Hilferding, a Russian scholar, suggested that the Lithuanian language, which uses a Latin alphabet, be converted to Russian Cyrillic.
 The Lithuanian press ban was an attempt to eradicate the language and promote loyalty to the Russian cause.

 Almost immediately, individuals sprang up to spread Lithuanian writing.
 Since they couldn’t publish books, many people began printing them abroad and smuggling them back into their country.